tamberg/microbit-grove/README.md

 ## Control a servo
 Connect a [servo](https://www.seeedstudio.com/Grove-Servo.html) to Grove Port *P0*, but power it with 5V.

+> This example requires a modification of the servo cable.

 <img src="images/servo.png" width="512" />

 ```